Where can you buy home insurance that allows exotic pets?

 Most home owners insurance companies take their cues from veterinary insurance carriers who typically define animals besides fish, small birds, dogs, or cats as exotic.

 Included on this list are alligators, skunks, raccoon, chinchillas, sugar gliders, wild feline cubs, non-human primates, and bears.
-It is important to remember, just because you purchase your pet at a pet store does not qualify it as non-exotic.
+It is important to remember, just because you purchase your pet at a pet store, that does not qualify it as non-exotic.

 Compare Insurance Providers Rates to Save Up to 75%